kanidm/kanidm/kanidm_book/src/integrations/ldap.md

 ### TLS

 StartTLS is not supported due to security risks.
 LDAPS is the only secure method of communicating to any LDAP server.
-Kanidm, if configured with certificates, will use them for LDAPS (and will not listen on a plaintext LDAP port).
-If no certificates exist Kanidm will listen on a plaintext LDAP port, and you MUST TLS terminate in front of the Kanidm system to secure data and authentication.
+Kanidm, when configured with certificates, will use them for LDAPS (and will not listen on a plaintext LDAP port).

 ### Access Controls